Do you have an emotionally distant spouse?

-If you find your spouse is acting distant and you’d like to reconnect, just suggest an activity to do together.
+If you find your spouse is acting distant and you’d like to reconnect, suggest an activity to do together.
 Plan a few dates and put each other in your schedules.
-The best way to reestablish and emotional connection is by making your relationship a priority and spending quality time together.
-No matter how frustrated you may become with your spouse’s behavior, remember that they will always respond better to positivity than to scrutiny.
+The best way to reestablish an emotional connection is by making your relationship a priority and spending quality time together.
+No matter how frustrated you may become with your spouse’s cold and distant behavior, remember that they will always respond better to positivity than scrutiny.

 7. Pursue your goals, not your partner.